andrewbaisden/blog-posts/notes/Why you should consider adding a BenQ ScreenBar to your developer setup.md

-# Why you should consider adding a BenQ ScreenBar to your developer setup

 ## Introduction

 Developers and designers spend a lot of time sitting in front of a computer screen.
 The same is true for anyone who works in a career field that requires them to sit in front of a screen for hours while they work.
 During daylight hours its not a huge problem because we have a natural light source that comes from the sun through our windows.
 Although this does not always apply to everyone for example if you are working in a room that has no windows.